12 Things You Might Not Know About Weight Watchers

 Kirchhoff visited China in 2011 to see how the culture was embracing the Points system.
 Because pre-packaged food has confusing, spare labeling, and because the Chinese frequently eat out, the company had to stand by while chefs made nearly 20,000 common dishes and then measured their nutritional content.

 Not from eating sensibly, obviously, but from actively participating in the Weight Watchers community.
-Demographics that are not welcome at meetings: anyone under the age of 10; anyone suffering from bulimia nervosa; anyone five pounds or less above their minimum-weight chart; and anyone pregnant.
+Demographics that are cautioned against participating in their programs include anyone under the age of 18 unless those 13 and older have written permission from a health care provider; anyone suffering from anorexia nervosa or bulimia nervosa; and anyone pregnant.